Into the Sky

 Into the Sky is the seventh studio album of the South Korean pop music group g.o.d.
 Released in October 2005, it was their second release as a quartet following the departure of Yoon Kye-sang as well as their last before going on a nine-year hiatus.
 The remaining four members all went their separate ways after performing at their last concert in December that year and g.o.d would not officially reunite as a quintet until 2014.

 Track listing

-All lyrics and music is written and composed by Park Jin-young, except where noted.
+All lyrics and music are written and composed by Park Jin-young, except where noted.

 Awards and nominations

 The title track and promoted song "2♡" (pronounced "Two Love") won first place on Inkigayo and Music Camp (the former incarnation of Show!
 Music Core) and it was last song for which g.o.d won #1 on a music program.